spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

     - Flow_BuildAndValidate (master, BUILDING NIGHTLY)

 1. Ping the [#spinnaker-releases](https://spinnakerteam.slack.com/messages/spinnaker-releases/)
-channel to let them know that the new patch is available.
+channel to let them know that a new patch is available.

     > Hot Tip!
 You can use giphy to tell everyone it's released!
     >